jorgechvz/stitchtly-barscanner/README.md

 1. **Start Screen:** The app opens with a "Let’s Start" screen, introducing the user to Stitchtly-BarScanner.
 2. **Login:** If the user is not logged in, they are directed to the login page.
 Successful login ensures they remain authenticated, even after restarting the app.
-3. **Bluetooth Connection:** A dialog appears for the user to connect to an ESP32 device.
+3. **BLE Connection:** A dialog appears for the user to connect to an ESP32 device.
 Once connected, the connection remains active across sessions.
 4. **Bar Code Scanning:** Upon successful connection, the user is redirected to the Bar code scanner to scan and send data to the device.
-5. **Persistent Sessions:** Both the login and Bluetooth connection states are preserved, ensuring a seamless user experience every time.
+5. **Persistent Sessions:** Both the login and BLE connection states are preserved, ensuring a seamless user experience every time.

 ---

 ## Persistence and State Management

-We use AsyncStorage to persist user authentication and Bluetooth connection status, ensuring a continuous and uninterrupted workflow.
+We use AsyncStorage to persist user authentication and BLE connection status, ensuring a continuous and uninterrupted workflow.

 - **Authentication**: Users remain logged in, eliminating the need to re-enter credentials on app restart.
-- **Bluetooth Connection**: If a device is connected, the app remembers the connection and avoids showing the connection dialog unnecessarily.
+- **BLE Connection**: If a device is connected, the app remembers the connection and avoids showing the connection dialog unnecessarily.

 ---